deanward81/bakedbean.org.uk/content/posts/2021-01-fun-with-iconfiguration.md

 ## Wrapping Up

 We've found these approaches to suit the way we want to handle configuration in our .NET applications  and it greatly simplfies the management of configuration in more dynamic environments.
-We can trivially change settings in AppConfig or KeyVault and they propagate to runnibg applications without a reboot.
+We can trivially change settings in AppConfig or KeyVault and they propagate to running applications without a reboot.

 We've packaged the substitution and prefixing functionality into a NuGet package called `StackExchange.Utils.Configuration` that can be consumed in any .NET Core 3.1 or above application.
-Links are below, we hope you have fun using it!
+Links are below, we hope you find it as useful as we have!

 GitHub: https://github.com/StackExchange/StackExchange.Utils
 NuGet: https://www.nuget.org/packages/StackExchange.Utils.Configuration/